libxengine/xengine_apps/README.en.md

 # XEngine_Apps

-XEngine V8 Version example
+XEngine V9 Version example

 #### Engine Example
 The example code of the engine contains the following examples, and the corresponding component module examples can be found through the following directory structure as needed
-please use vs2022 open it,and use x86 and debug mode.
+please use vs2022 open it,and use x86 or x64 and debug mode.

 1. XEngine_AVCodec                  audio and video
 2. XEngine_Client                   client